 Synth: LA (Roland)

 (32 notes polyphony)

 Back in 1989, this was the top-of-the-line soundcard you could buy for games.
 The sound quality was incredible, especially when compared with the other soundcards available at the time.
 Its Linear Arithmetic synthesizer had 9 MIDI channels with 32 notes polyphony, 256 preset instruments and the ability to reprogram the instruments.
 All these features made the LAPC-1 the #1 soundcard for many games.
-You can usually find the LAPC-1, MT-32, CM-32L or CM-64 on eBay, even in 2007.
+You can usually find the LAPC-1, MT-32, CM-32L or CM-64 on eBay, even today.
 This card was often referred to as LAPC-1 instead of LAPC-I.